embl-cba/imagej-courses/imagej-practical.md

 LUTs assign a certain color to each numerical value.
 Intensity differences are best seen using a grayscale LUT.
 Choosing the LUT color similar to the emission color of the imaged fluorophore can also make sense.
 LUTs with multiple colors (e.g., "Fire" in Fiji) are good for simultaneously seening very dim and very bright images.
 Finally, LUTs where only the lowest and highest value have a certain color are useful for microscopy, e.g. to indicate saturated pixels.

-- Fiji:
 - [Image > Lookup Tables]
 	- Grays
 	- HiLo
 		- Red: highest, Blue: lowest
 		- Important note: "highest" and "lowest" depend on your Brightness&Contrast settings!

-### Brightness & Contrast
+### Adjust Brightness & Contrast

-## Numerical image properties

-### Image bit depths

-- 8-bit
-	- integers from 0-255 (2^8-1)
-- 16-bit
-	- integers from 0-65535 (2^16-1)
-- 32-bit floating point
-	- can have negative numbers, such as -1
-	- can have non-integer numbers, such as 1.5 or -3.2
-	- this format is generally recommended as soon as you do any kind of mathematical operations on your images
-	- disadvantage: needs more memory and disk space

-Although ImageJ does not support it, your images could also have been acquired with cameras of different bit depth such as 12 or 14 bit.

-#### Practical activity: Conversion from 16-bit to 32-bit and the differences
+- [Image > Adjust > Brightness/Contrast]

+This does not change the numbers but only the LUT.
+Important: Don't press [Apply] as this will in fact change the gray values.